b-lukaszuk/BS_wJ_eng/contents/bile.md

 `Symbolic.symbolic_linear_solve` we met in @sec:bat_and_ball_solution.
-Unfortunately, we cannot use `r^3` (`r` to the 3rd power) as an argument (and solve for `r`), since then it wouldn't be a linear equation (to be linear the maximum power must be equal to 1) required by `_linear_solve`.
-We could have used other, more complicated solver, but instead we will keep things simple and apply a little trick:
+Unfortunately, we cannot use `r^3` (`r` to the 3rd power) as an argument (and solve for `r`), since then it wouldn't be a linear equation (to be linear the power must be equal to 1) required by `_linear_solve`.
+We could use other, more complicated solver, but instead we will keep things simple and apply a little
+trick:

 ```jl
 s = """